Chili Cultivation Monthly Calendar

 Check your garden plants for aphids.
 Typical places where you can find black, shiny eggs are buds and under the leaves of roses.

 After a few young plants have grown for six weeks, your flower pots are already too small.
 A further repotting is then beneficial.
 Take a pot that has 2 - 3 cm more diameter than the previous one.
 An initial, restrained amount of fertilizer can be slowly increased.
-Long-term fertilizers and tomato fertilizers are well suited for chillies.
+Long-term fertilizers and tomato fertilizers are well suited for chilies.

 A few days in April will reach spring-like temperatures.
 Take advantage of this for the first, cautious outings of the chili offspring.
 Remember that your plants are not yet accustomed to wind and sun.
 Plants should always harden slowly.

 If you have not yet grown chili seeds, you can order chili young plants online or buy them from the nursery.
-Ornamental chillies are often offered in vegetable departments or on the market.
+Ornamental chilies are often offered in vegetable departments or on the market.
 Depending on the shop, rare and particularly hot varieties must be pre-ordered.
 However, it is still time to sow sweet peppers.

 As a rule, no more night frosts are to be expected after 15 May and, finally, even frost-sensitive vegetable species can be allowed outdoors permanently.